DevdattaShelar/STM32_IKS4A1_Gesture_Prediction/README.md

 ### 5.1.
 Hardware Connections

-Describe how to connect the IKS4A1 to the STM32L412RB-P. If it's a shield, just state that.
+Describe how to connect the IKS4A1 to the STM32L412RB-P.

 The IKS4A1 (X-NUCLEO-IKS01A4) expansion board can be directly stacked onto the STM32L412RB-P Nucleo board using the Arduino Uno-compatible connectors.
 Ensure proper alignment before pushing down firmly.